 - a.
 The celebration of the Eucharist is the key way in which the Ministry of Christ is set forth in "As often as we break this bread and drink this cup, we proclaim the Lord's death until his return."
 (1 Corinthians 11.26) - b.
-Yet another way in which we are reminded of the fullness of Christ's Ministry is in the Sacrament of Initiation Baptism.
-This Sacrament is a sign that we are growing, reaching out to draw others to Christ.
-It is highly recommended that the celebration of Baptism be a part of the Bishop's visitation. - c.
-Still another way to set out the Ministry of Christ is the celebration of Confirmation (and Reception and Reaffirmation).
-In line with a very old and solid Anglican tradition, Confirmation (and Reception and Reaffirmation) is a kind of "ordination" to Lay ministry.
-Here, Christians make a mature and public affirmation of their faith and undertake, through a renewal of their Baptismal vows, a new and deeper dedication to Christ.
-In the laying on of hands clearly reminiscent of the Sacrament of Ordination the Bishop receives and commissions those who are prepared and ready to make a public and "mature commitment" to Christ, into the ministry of the broader Church.
-The individuals concerned renew their baptismal vows with greater personal intention to serve Christ in their specific environments. - d.
 In both Baptism and Confirmation, the larger community of faith plays a significant and essential role.
-Both Sacraments involve the People of God in an active way in encouraging, upholding and strengthening Christian individuals. - e.
-In addition to these ways of demonstrating the fullness of Ministry, the Bishop's visitation may become an opportunity for celebrating specific forms of Christian witness and service in the local community.
-The clergy and people are encouraged to think of ways the Bishop might help the local community give emphasis and renewed dedication to their common work. - f.
+Both Sacraments involve the People of God in an active way in encouraging, upholding and strengthening Christian individuals. - c.
+The Bishop's visitation is an opportunity for celebrating specific forms of Christian witness and service in the local community.
+The clergy and people are encouraged to think of ways the Bishop might help the local community give emphasis and renewed dedication to their common work. - d.
 Rectors and vicars should look upon the visitation as an opportunity to educate their people to the broader dimensions of Ministry in and of the Church.
 This will certainly be the case with Confirmation preparation.
-But this is only one avenue. - g.
+But this is only one avenue. - e.
 A significant symbol of the relationship between Baptism and Confirmation, and of the mutual responsibility which Christians bear toward one another may be found in the following suggestion: Godparents and parents, or sponsors from the congregation stand with the person to be confirmed (or received).
 As the Bishop lays hands on the head of the candidate, the godparents and/or sponsors join with the priest and lay their hands on the shoulders of the candidate.
 This participation requires preparation and instruction, and perhaps a rehearsal.